Or, How to Decolonise Your Mind

 Put simply, the main objection to Glencoe was one of language.
 I have no evidence of the reverse ever having happened, that is, a Scottish broadcaster rejecting an English production because it did not take account of Scottish cultural idioms and traditions.

 Here is the irony – in most countries spoken and written language are the same.
 Not so in Scotland.
 To communicate beyond our border we must use the Queen’s English.
 We are happy to comply for we speak a version of it within our border.
-You could argue we speak lots of languages in Scotland, from the Islands and Highlands, across Aberdeenshire, through Glaswegian to Dumfries and Galloway and the Borders.
+You could argue we speak lots of languages in Scotland, not only Gaelic and Lowland Scots, but also many dialects in the Islands and Highlands, across Aberdeenshire, through Glaswegian to Dumfries and Galloway and the Borders.

 I became aware of the chasms of communication and values that separate English from Scots.
 In the words of the Nigerian novelist Chinua Achebe, for the first time I could see how the “materialist, the romantic, and the phenomenological were irreconcilable”.